hipe/tmx/flex2treetop/README.md

 ## objective & scope

-this is an ancient utility intending to help convert a "flex" style lexing specification into a treetop grammar.
+this is an ancient utility intending to help convert a "flex" style lexing specification into a treetop grammar. ancient.
 _